 2. The Big Lebowski (1998)

-We can safely say The Dude is the number one hippie character in cinema, considering he's inspired a whole religion created after him.
-(Seriously, there are over 450,000 ordained and practicing "Dudeist" Priests today.)
+We can safely say that The Dude (played by Jeff Bridges) is the number one hippie character in cinema, considering he inspired a whole real-life religion created after him.
+(Seriously, there are over 450,000 ordained and practicing "Dudeist" Priests today!)

-Lebowski might not be a straight-up hippie, but he certainly lives like one, doing whatever he pleases while shrugging through life, high and happy, letting life unfold around him without stress or resistance.
-And if the psychedelic dream sequence isn't hippie, then we don't know what is!
+Lebowski might not be a straight-up hippie, but he certainly lives like one, doing whatever he pleases while shrugging through life.
+High and happy, he lets life unfold around him without stress or resistance.

 1. Easy Rider (1969)